gXLg/jutsu-api/README.md

 The following example will download the anime
-"One Punch Man" into weeb's secret anime folder and will use 3 threads to download simultaneously.
+"One Punch Man" into weeb's secret anime folder in full quality and will use 3 threads to download simultaneously.

 ```py
 import Jutsu